groue/GRMustache/README.md

 - For MacOS 10.6+ development, add `include/GRMustache.h` and `lib/libGRMustache3-MacOS.a` to your project.
 - For iOS3+ development, add `include/GRMustache.h` and `lib/libGRMustache3-iOS.a` to your project.

-Alternatively, you may use [CocoaPods](https://github.com/CocoaPods/CocoaPods).
-Append to your Podfile:

-    dependency 'GRMustache'
+Alternatively, you may use [CocoaPods](https://github.com/CocoaPods/CocoaPods): append `dependency 'GRMustache'` to your Podfile.
+In its current version, CocoaPods exposes private headers that you should not rely on, because future versions of GRMustache may change them, without notice, in an incompatible fashion.
+Make sure you only import `GRMustache.h`.

 ### 2. Import "GRMustache.h" and start rendering templates